 The expert not only knows what needs to be achieved, based on mature and practiced situational discrimination, but also knows how to achieve the goal.
 A more subtle and refined discrimination ability is what distinguishes the expert from the proficient performer.
 This ability allows the expert to discriminate among situations all seen as similar with respect to the plan or perspective, distinguishing those situations requiring one action from those demanding another.
-As with the proficient performer, synaptic modifications caused by actions experienced with involvement account for responses that turn out to be appropriate being reinforced, while those that do not work out well are inhibited.
-In short, the expert not only sees what needs to be achieved, but also how to achieve it.
-When things are proceeding normally, experts don't solve problems and don't make decisions; they simply do what experience has shown normally works, and it normally works.
+As with the proficient performer, synaptic modifications caused by actions, experienced with involvement account for responses that turn out to be appropriate being reinforced, while those that do not work out well are inhibited.
+In short, the expert not only sees what needs to be achieved but also how to achieve it.
+When things are proceeding normally, experts do not solve problems and do not make decisions; they simply do what experience has shown normally works, and it normally works.

-The expert driver at all times, except during exceptional moments, experiences himself or herself as simply going somewhere, not as manipulating a complex piece of machinery called a car, just as a normal walking person somehow experiences himself or herself as approaching the destination and not, as a small child might, as consciously and deliberately propelling the body forward.
-Approaching a curve under wet conditions at a high speed, the expert not only feels that he or she is going too fast, but simply does, with the brake or accelerator pedal, whatever is appropriate.
+The expert driver at all times, except during exceptional moments, experiences himself as simply going somewhere, not as manipulating a complex piece of machinery called a car, just as a normal walking person somehow experiences herself as approaching the destination and not, as a small child might, as consciously and deliberately propelling the body forward.
+Approaching a curve under wet conditions at a high speed, the expert not only feels that he is going too fast, but simply does, with the brake or accelerator pedal, whatever is appropriate.
 The unconscious, involved relation of the driver to the road is never broken by detached, conscious thought.

-In this idealized picture of skillful coping it might seem that experts needn't think and are always right.
+In this idealized picture of skillful coping, it might seem that experts do not need to think and are always right.
 Such, of course, is not the case.
 While most expert performance is ongoing and nonreflective, the best of experts, when time permits, think before they act.
-Normally, however, they don't think about their rules for choosing goals or their reasons for choosing possible actions, since if they did they would regress to the competent level.
-Rather, they reflect upon the goal or perspective that seems evident to them and upon the action that seems appropriate to achieving their goal.
-We call this reflection "deliberative rationality" and discuss it below.
+Normally, however, they do not think about their rules for choosing goals or their reasons for choosing possible actions, as if they did, they would regress to the competent level.
+Rather, they reflect on the goal or perspective that seems evident to them and on the action that seems appropriate to achieving their goal.
+We call this reflection deliberative rationality and discuss it below.

-It seems that a beginner makes inferences using strict rules and features just like a computer, but that with talent and a great deal of involved experience the beginner develops into an expert who sees intuitively what to do without applying rules and making inferences at all.
+It seems that a beginner makes inferences using strict rules and features just like a computer, but with talent and a great deal of involved experience, the beginner develops into an expert who sees intuitively what to do without applying rules and making inferences at all.
 Philosophers have given an accurate description of the beginner and of the expert facing an unfamiliar situation, but as we have seen, normally experts do not solve problems.
 They do not reason.
 They do what in experience has normally worked, and naturally, it normally works.

-Likewise in nursing (Benner, 1984a), the beginner follows rules and the expert trusts intuition.
-But it is important to add that nursing, unlike chess and driving, is a skill which relies on theoretical understanding.
-Thus, although the expert nurse will find that he or she relies on fewer and fewer rules in applying theory to practice, practice will be improved not just by experience, but by a deeper and deeper understanding of medical theory.
+Likewise, in nursing (Benner, 1984a), the beginner follows rules, and the expert trusts intuition.
+However, it is important to add that nursing, unlike chess and driving, is a skill that relies on theoretical understanding.
+Thus, although the expert nurse will find that she relies on fewer and fewer rules in using theory in practice, practice will be improved not just by experience but by a deeper and deeper understanding of appropriate medical or nursing theory.